 The Dubai Creek also houses the heritage center of Dubai known as Al Bastakia, which consists of Museums and heritage houses promoting the traditions and way of life of the local people before the Oil boom.
 The Creek has undergone many renovations to make it attractive for the tourists.
 There are many restaurants at its sides so that the people can enjoy the charm of the creek while having a meal.

 The Dubai Creek and old Dubai is my favourite part of Dubai.
 I often get bored by the modern glass and concrete buildings of Dubai and the corporate culture of the city; The creek and its charm is a breath of fresh air in this city of concrete.
 The hustle and bustle of the souks make me feel lively and energetic.
 I visited the creek during the hours of the sunset to capture some amazing moments.
+Though if romantic sunsets are not your style check out these other fun activities to do in Dubai!

 You might also be interested in: